Diego Paulsen: Early life and education

 Paulsen was born in Temuco to a family of Danish and German descent.
 He graduated from Adolfo Ibáñez University with a law degree and earned a postgraduate diploma in law and parliamentary administration at the Pontifical Catholic University of Valparaíso.

 Career

 Paulsen worked as a legal consultant for various businesses from 2007 to 2012.
 In 2012, he began working as a consultant for National Renewal's parliamentary committee.
 The following year, Paulsen won the primaries and became a congressional candidate for the 49th district of the Araucanía Region.
 Paulsen was elected with 26.26% of the votes and began his term as a member of the Chamber of Deputies in 2014.

 Paulsen presided an investigative commission regarding the University of Art & Social Sciences (ARCIS) and its accreditation process.
 He was also part of an investigative commission regarding public spending on primary health care and hospital infrastructure.

-In 2017, he was reelected to the Chamber of the Deputies representing the 22nd district of the Araucanía Region.
+In 2017, he was reelected to the Chamber of the Deputies representing District 22 of the Araucanía Region.